Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel framework for individual-level welfare analysis.
-At any desired confidence level, our method can compute the bounds on the welfare loss under a price increase for every individual in a sample.
+At any desired confidence level, our method can compute the bounds on the standardized welfare loss under a price increase for every individual in a sample.
 The inferential method is computationally simple and scalable by solving a simple scalable optimization problem constrained by the confidence set for the parameters in the model.
-We also propose a new method to construct confidence sets under independence; the new method is easy to compute and robust to nonlinearity and weak instruments; it may be of independent interest.